 Known for his practical, straight-forward approach, Ron represents individuals in unemployment benefits disputes and appeals before the RI Department of Labor and Training, in family law and divorce matters both in and out of the courtroom, and in personal injury litigation.
 He works with clients on residential real estate closings and successfully represented a client in a RI Supreme Court case, decided in 2012, which clarified the Statute of Frauds as it relates to realtors’ commissions.

-Ron is a member of the Benevolent and Protective Order of Elks and the Sons of Italy.
-He is a member of the board of the Gabrielle Dinsmore Heart and Hope Fund, and was active as a coach for youth sports for many years.
+Ron is a member of the Benevolent and Protective Order of Elks and the Sons of Italy and the board of directors for Children’s Wishes, a Rhode Island nonprofit providing life enhancing experiences to children facing significant medical challenges.
+He was active as a member of the board of the Gabrielle Dinsmore Heart and Hope Fund, and also as a coach for youth sports for many years.
 He was formerly on the Board of the Cranston Chamber of Commerce.

 Commonwealth of Massachusetts